Sergiogd112/inverted_pacman/README.md

 # inverted_pacman

- A pacman were the ghost are the players
+This is a project for SO.
+A pacman where the ghosts are the players will be computed.